Gaurav Kukade

 * A Java program to get an element from

-* the linkedlist by it's index.
+* the LinkedList by its index.

 *